 Oak Alley Plantation

-Inside the Big House
+Inside the Oak Alley Big House

-Inside the “Big House,” a guide takes you through the house to see the antique furniture and rooms set up as they would have been during its occupation.
-As with most houses of this period, the layout of rooms is stacked above and below with floor-to-ceiling windows for a breeze in the summer and a fireplace in the winter.
-This house, like others of the same era, used one side for entertaining and filled it with their best furniture, paintings, and accessories, while the other side of the house held the bedrooms and living quarters.
+This house, like others of the same era, used one side for entertaining.
+It was filled with their best furniture, paintings, and accessories.
+The other side of the house held the bedrooms and living quarters.
 There are no bathrooms, closets, or kitchens.
 Cooking was done in an outbuilding and brought to the dining room when ready.
 Without plumbing, the residents required a trek to outhouses.
 These people may have been rich, but life was not easy.

-Hard Life in Tough Times
+Hard Life in New Orleans Plantations

 Back then, screens didn’t exist, and I can’t imagine the difficulty of open windows in this swampy land.
 You can imagine the bugs, and it’s no wonder so many died of Yellow Fever.
 That, combined with the ridiculous amount of clothes people wore back then, is just mind-boggling.

-What to Do at the Plantation
+What to Do at Oak Alley Plantation

 The Laura Plantation

-Life on the Plantation
+Life on the Laura Plantation

 Inside the house, a guide takes you from room to room.
 Each room opens into the next and the next with a porch wrapping around outside on upper and lower levels.
 The kitchen is outside, and there was no bathroom.